CasperN/silica/Design.md

         2. Compare the implementation state to the overall design.
            1. How should the type system be augmented to bring it closer to the design.
            2. For each potential direction, what is the smallest incremental steps be
+     4. Review the tests
+        1. Are there tests that are redundant with each other?
+        2. Are there tests that are not testing what their name suggests?
+        3. Are there test programs that are too complex and unfocused for the test?
+        4. Are there errors or features that are untested?
+        5. Is there both a success and failure case for each tested feature?
-     4. Review the TODOs in the three files.
+     5. Review the TODOs in the three files.
         1. For each TODO, describe what changes need to resolve the TODO.
         2. For each TODO, decide whether it is stale, blocked by other features, blocked by refactoring, or if its readily fixable.
+     6. Review the major logical pieces and enumerate the places where the implementation diverges from best practices, or established theory, or just differ from mature compilers.
+        1. Is this divergence justified by Silica's design or goals?
+        2. If not, what changes should be made to improve the Silica design or compiler implementation?
+  3. Having thought through the implementation detials, step back and review the design again.
+     1. Based on your above analysis of the design and review of the implementation state, consider how this design document should be updated.
+     2. Enumerate the ways where the implementation has diverged from the design.
+     3. For each divergence, propose whether the design or implementation should be updated, based on the values of the language.
+     4. Apply the design review checklist, step by step, and note what changes need to be made.
-  3. Propose a roadmap to bring the implementation closer to the intended design
+  4. Propose a roadmap to bring the implementation closer to the intended design
      1. Based on the gaps and TODOs identified, enumerate the major work items that should be in a roadmap
      2. Identify dependencies and interactions between items in the roadmap, if two items are interdependent, they should be broken into smaller work items.
      3. Ensure work items form a directed acyclic graph (a DAG) and then identify which items are unblocked and may be worked on first.
      4. Of the unblocked work items, decide which should come first, consider ease of implementation and important to the long term goals.
 Prioritize progress and momentum.
-  4. Having followed these steps, reflect on these onboarding instructions and your thinking
+  5. Having followed these steps, reflect on these onboarding instructions and your thinking
      1. Check your previous thinking.
 Enumerate corrections.
      2. Critique these onboarding instructions.
 What steps should be expanded or added to better explore the language?
      3. List out your changes to the onboarding instructions